One-third of strippers really are putting themselves through college, plus how much money they make and other interesting facts.

 As I was researching this list, I Googled “stripper statistics,” figuring it would lead me to some decent academic studies on the industry.

 I clicked on a message board link where someone had asked about stripping stats, assuming there would be responses with links.
-Turned out, though, it was a strippers’ community and their responses could be summarized as annoyed-and-turning-hostile.
+It turned out, though, it was a strippers’ community and their responses could be summarized as annoyed-and-turning-hostile.
 And I paraphrase…

 Well, with apologies to all of the strippers out there… I went ahead and kept researching.
 I found four studies that didn’t use a laughably small sample size and weren’t conducted solely to bash stripping and loathsomely ride the moral high ground.